core-wg/oscore/draft-ietf-core-object-security.md

 Unless specified otherwise, CoAP options not listed in {{protected-coap-options}} SHALL be encrypted and integrity protected and processed as class E options.

 Specifications of new CoAP options SHOULD define how they are processed with OSCOAP.
-New COAP options SHOULD be of class E and SHOULD NOT have outer options unless a forwarding proxy needs to read an option value.
+New COAP options SHOULD be of class E and SHOULD NOT have outer options unless a forwarding proxy needs to read that option value.
 If a certain option is both inner and outer, the two values SHOULD NOT be the same, unless a proxy is required by specification to be able to read the end-to-end value.

 ### Class E Options {#class-e}